 GPT-3 is like a person that talks a lot but says very little.

-There’s a really simple explanation for its poor performance.
+There’s a really simple explanation for its Content Score of 4.
 The article fails to address the important issues that an expert does when discussing the importance of being on Twitter.
 Granted, the post may be cute and entertaining, but it’s void of any substance.

 Not once in nearly 2,400 words about Twitter did the article speak about or explain anything to do with: